michael-brittlebank/ITB-Thesis.API/README.md

 ## Description ##

-* This is the api component of my thesis
+* This is the api component of the thesis

 ## Software Architecture (High Level) ##